immobiliare/sfs/docs/INSTALL.md

 "LOG_DEBUG" => false,
 "DRYRUN" => false
 );
-?>
 ```

-Now we can start it:
+Now we can start it via a direct call:

 ```
-$ php /home/sfs/sfs/php-sync/sync.php
+$ sfs-sync -c /etc/sysconfig/sfs/www.php -p /var/run/www.pid
 ```

 You will notice an error, that `/mnt/data/.sfs.mounted` does not exist.
-The php-sync checks periodically for this file: if it does not exist, for safeness the sync is suspended until the file reappears:
+The sfs-sync checks periodically for this file: if it does not exist, for safeness the sync is suspended until the file reappears:

 ```
 $ touch /mnt/data/.sfs.mounted